flatcar-archive/flatcar-docs/docs/provisioning/config-transpiler/examples.md

 ```

 This example creates a new systemd user unit called `hello.service`, enables it with an explicit symlink (workaround for Ignition) so it will run on boot, and defines the contents to simply echo `"Hello, World!"`.

+_Note_: Adding a regular user like "flatcar" to the `systemd-journal` group can be useful if you want to access the journal logs with `journalctl --user --unit hello.service`.
+You can already access logs with `journactl --user-unit hello.service` from the default `core` user.

 ## networkd units